mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-This solution is simple ,but that works fine.
+This solution is simple and that works well.
 But you'd have to add a condition for each filter you need.
 Especially with more complex filtering, your code can become a Monster very fast! :boom:

+So Eloquent Filter is ready for to you get rid of complexity in addition to saving time.

 ### A simple implementation with Eloquent Filter

 Eloquent Filter can help you to fix that problem.
 Just you will set query string to work with that.
 It will save you time and minimize the complexity of your code.

-After installing Eloquent Filter the request URI could look like this:
+After installing Eloquent Filter the request URI would be like this:

     http://localhost:8000/users/list?age_more_than[operator]=>&age[value]=35&gender=male&created_at[operator]==>&created_at[value]=25-09-2019